zimbeo/zimbeo/README.md

 - 👋 Hi, I’m @zimbeo
 - 👀 I’m interested in ...
-Powershell, SQL Server, Cybersecurity and Sysadmin stuff
+Powershell, SQL Server, Cybersecurity, Sysadmin, and DevOps stuff.
+I like making my problems my codes problems.
 - 🌱 I’m currently learning ...
-Powershell mainly, along with some CSS/Bootstrap 4 + C# on the side
+Powershell and Python are mainly what I work with currently.